luvingiane/steam_exFATsymlinker/README.md

 ## Special case: SteamLinuxRuntime_sniper

 Some Proton versions depend on the `SteamLinuxRuntime_sniper` environment.
-If this runtime is installed on the external drive only, Steam may fail to detect it.

-In this case, you can copy and symlink it manually:

-You can now trigger this fix directly from the script (option 3 in the menu).
-It copies the runtime and rebuilds the symlink automatically.
-If `rsync` is available it will be used to speed up incremental copies, otherwise it falls back to a full copy.
+If this runtime lives only on the external drive, Steam may fail to detect it.
+Use **option 3** in the script to copy the runtime locally and recreate the expected symlink automatically.
+When `rsync` is installed the script leverages it to speed up subsequent synchronizations; otherwise it falls back to a full copy.

 ## TL;DR
 - It does not symlink the entire Steam folder, only games and manifest files.